ThomasWeiser/elmfire/README.md

 `type Response = NoResponse | Data DataMsg | QueryCanceled QueryId String`

-`type alias DataMsg = { queryId: QueryId, key: Maybe String, value: Maybe Value }`
+`type alias DataMsg = { queryId: QueryId, key: String, value: Maybe Value }`

 A response is either a `DataMsg` or a `QueryCanceled`.

 A `DataMsg` carries the corresponding `QueryId` and `Just Value` for the Json value or `Nothing` if the location doesn't exist.
 The `key` corresponds to the last part of the path.
-It is `Nothing` for the root.
+It is the empty string for the root.

 Example: